 and Schuette v.
 Coalition to Defend Affirmative Action, et al.

-He currently serves on the ADL's New York Regional Board and its Lawyers Division Legal Policy & Issues Committee, and he served as Co-Chair of the Lawyers Division's 2015 Edward Brodsky Legal Conference.
+He currently serves on the ADL's New York Regional Board and he served as Co-Chair of its Lawyers Division's 2015 Edward Brodsky Legal Conference.

 His pro bono work also includes federal criminal and civil defense work.
 In the criminal realm, he briefed and argued an appeal in the United States Court of Appeals for the Second Circuit in a case that raised issues concerning the amount of restitution owed by a defendant who is convicted of securities fraud.
 See United States v.
 Schwamborn

 , 542 Fed.
 Appx.
 87 (2d Cir.
 2013).
-In the civil realm, he currently represents the Rabbinical Council of America in connection with three pending putative class action lawsuits that have been consolidated in the Superior Court of the District of Columbia.
+In the civil realm, he represented the Rabbinical Council of America in connection with multiple putative class action lawsuits that were consolidated in the Superior Court of the District of Columbia.

 Mr. Groner is a member of the Firmwide Attorney Development Committee.
 He also is a member of the Board of Directors of the Westchester Day School and serves on its Audit Committee.